Dineshkumar1576/Adaptive-Threat-Detection-and-Response-System/README.md

-# Adaptive Threat Detection & Response (Full NO-BAT package)
+# Adaptive Threat Detection & Response System

 A powerful cybersecurity project that detects, analyses, and visualizes suspicious activity in real time.
 Built using **Python**, **Flask**, and a modular detection engine, this system includes: